Acupuncture

 What is Veterinary Acupuncture?

-Acupuncture is an ancient medical therapy that is performed by placing sterile needles in specific points on the body.
-The original theories of Traditional Chinese medicine believed that certain points on the body regulated flow of “Chi” (energy).
-Medical acupuncture uses current knowledge of anatomy, physiology and pathology of these specific acupuncture points.
-There are 14 major channels with points that are comprised of nerves, blood vessels and myofascia.
-There are both local tissue effects (reduction of trigger points, fascial release, increased local blood flow, release of microinflammation, stimulate nerve communication) and systemic/homeostatic effects (autonomic balance, immune modulation).
+Acupuncture is an ancient medical therapy where sterile needles are placed on specific points of the body.
+Traditional Chinese medicine believes that these points regulate the flow of energy in the body.
+However, current medical acupuncture uses knowledge of the anatomy, physiology, and pathology of these acupuncture points.
+There are 14 major channels with points that are made up of nerves, blood vessels, and myofascial.
+Acupuncture has both local tissue effects and systemic/homeostatic effects.

 What can Acupuncture be used to treat?